The polynomials $X^2+(Y^2+1)^2$ and $X^{2} + (Y^3+Z^3)^2$ also capture their primes: Introduction

 \subsection{Sketch of the arguments}

-Let us focus on the case $a^2+(b^2+1)^2$ in this sketch, as the two cases are very similar.
+Let us focus on the case $a^2+(b^2+1)^2$ in this sketch, as the proofs of the other results are similar.
 Using a sieve argument counting primes is reduced to estimating Type I and Type II sums of the form

 with $MN=X$ with bounded coefficients $\alpha$ and $\beta$ with $\beta$ satisfying the Siegel Walfisz property (\ref{swproperty}).
 We can evaluate the Type I sums in the range $D \leq X^{3/4-\eta}$ by essentially the same argument as in \cite[Section 3]{FI}, applying the large sieve inequality for roots of quadratic congruences.